-Too often, parents see housekeeping as their responsibility and treat children like guests, says Felton.
+Too often, parents see housekeeping as their responsibility and treat children like guests, says Sandra Felton, who wrote Organizing Your Day (Revell with Martha Sims.
 Instead, think of yourself as a team manager: "As a team, you have a common goal.
 That goal is to win the organizing game.
-They should help."
+They should help," says Felton.

 With your child, take everything out of her bedroom and let her help decide what should go back in.
-Beware of your own shortcomings, warns Sims.
-"Parents are often the reason that children's bedrooms are so cluttered."
+Beware of your own shortcomings, warns Sims, professional organizer and mother of three boys.
+"Parents are often the reason that children's bedrooms are so cluttered," she says.
 You might love that dollhouse you worked on with your daughter when she was 8, but does she really need it in her room now?

 "Just yelling at your kids to clean their rooms is not going to work," says Debbie Lillard, author of Absolutely Organize Your Family (Betterway Home 2010).
 "They need specific instructions and a source of motivation."